Kaspersky Container Security

 - Delete the StatefulSet object for ClickHouse:

-kubectl delete statefulset/kcs-clickHouse -n kcs
+kubectl delete statefulset/kcs-clickhouse -n kcs

 - Delete the PVC object for ClickHouse: